Data processing agreement

 Appendix A Information about the processing

-The Controller uses the Processor's recruitment system to collect and process information about candidates for employment with the Controller and/or with the Controller's customers if the Controller provides recruitment services.
+The data controller uses the data processor's HR and recruitment system to collect and process information about candidates for employment with the data controller and/or with the data controller's customers if the data controller provides HR and recruitment services.

-When the controller uses the data processor's recruitment system, it is solely the controller who decides for what purpose and with what means the personal data recorded in connection with the use of the recruitment system may be processed.
+When the controller uses the data processor's HR and recruitment system, it is solely the controller who decides for what purpose and with what means the personal data recorded in connection with the use of the HR and recruitment system may be processed.

-The Data Processor makes its recruitment system available to the Data Controller and thereby stores personal data about candidates.
+The Data Processor makes its HR and recruitment system available to the Data Controller and thereby stores personal data about candidates.

-The personal data to which the controller has access is information about applicants (candidates) that the candidates themselves have entered or attached in the recruitment system and have made available to the controller.
+The personal data to which the data controller has access is information about applicants (candidates) that the candidates themselves have entered or attached in the HR and recruitment system and have made available to the data controller.

-The processing includes the following types of personal data of the data subjects:
+The processing includes the following types of personal data about the data subjects:

-Personal data processed includes information included in recruitment, including typically but not limited to: Name, e-mail address, telephone number, address, social security number, age, gender, current workplace, skills, education, etc.
+Personal data processed includes information included in recruitment, including typically but not limited to: Name, photo, video, email address, phone number, address, social security number, age, gender, current workplace, skills, education, etc.

 The processing includes the following categories of data subjects:

-The personal data to which the data controller has access is information about applicants (candidates) that the candidates themselves have entered or attached in the recruitment system and have made available to the data controller.
-In case of importing personal data of candidates in the recruitment system who have not entered data themselves, it is the data controller's responsibility to comply with the duty of disclosure in relation to these candidates.
+The personal data to which the controller has access is information about applicants (candidates) that the candidates themselves have entered or attached in the HR and recruitment system and have made available to the controller.
+In case of importing personal data about candidates in the HR and recruitment system who have not entered data themselves, it is the responsibility of the data controller to comply with the duty of disclosure in relation to these candidates.
 The controller is fully responsible for the processing of the personal data transferred to and processed in the controller's own organization and systems and for any disclosure of personal data to third parties.

 The Data Processor's processing of personal data on behalf of the Data Controller may commence after the entry into force of this agreement.
 The duration of the processing is as follows: